-AAO Macquarie is a world leader in the development of innovative telescope instrumentation.
+AAO Macquarie is a world leader in the development of innovative telescope instrumentation for astronomical surveys of the night skies.

 AAO Macquarie designs and builds innovative instruments to extract information from light for Australian telescopes, keeping them at the forefront of research, and for telescopes around the world.
 The AAO Macquarie’s key strengths lie in: